ProvableHQ/leo/docs/rfc/011-scalar-type-accesses-and-methods.md

 ; Also need to add a new static member variable declaration rule to allow for static constant members. member-constant-declaration = %s"static" %s"const" identifier ":" type = literal ";"

-; We then need to modify the circuit declartion rule. circuit-declaration = %s"circuit" identifier
+; We then need to modify the circuit declaration rule. circuit-declaration = %s"circuit" identifier
                       "{" *member-constant-declaration
                       [ member-variable-declarations ]